Vasil Garvanliev: Classical / Opera

 Trying to apply for music studies at the Royal College of Music in London, Garvanliev simultaneously auditioned in Milano where he studied briefly at La Scala Theatre Academy.
 Meanwhile, his spot at the Royal College of Music had expired.
-He instead found opportunity in Canada at the Royal Conservatory of Music in Toronto in 2004.
+He instead found an opportunity in Canada at the Royal Conservatory of Music in Toronto in 2004.
 He got a full music scholarship in Toronto at The Glenn Gould School.
 He went on to perform as a baritone in Canada.

 He attended The Glenn Gould School from 2004 to 2008, earning a performance diploma in Voice.
 At the University of Toronto, he earned a diploma in opera – voice in 2010.
-He is a graduate of Calgary Opera's Emerging Artists program.
+He graduated from Calgary Opera's Emerging Artists program.
 He was a guest artist in Opera Atelier for nine years (2005–2014).
-He also took part in Highlands Opera Studio in Haliburton, Ontario, Canada (2009–2013) and more than four years in the Young Artist Program and guest soloist at the Calgary Opera in Alberta, Canada (September 2010 to November 2014).
+He also took part in Highlands Opera Studio in Haliburton, Ontario, Canada (2009–2013) and spent more than four years in the Young Artist Program as a guest soloist at the Calgary Opera in Alberta, Canada (September 2010 to November 2014).
 In May–June 2015, he was a finalist in the Montreal International Musical Competition.
 As a baritone in opera for 13 years, he sang over 50 lead roles.
 For many years, and until 2016, he continued to serve as a guest artist with the Chicago Children's Choir.

 He lived in Canada for 10 years before returning to Europe and settling for a year in London in 2017 for additional training and in 2018 settled back in Macedonia.
 He represented North Macedonia in a number of classical music events.
-Originally a bass baritone, he also started singing as a tenor.
+Originally a bass-baritone, he also started singing as a tenor.